joshHug/LeidenITP/labs/lab6.md

 Lastly, modify the `remove_last_item` function so that it is correct, and try running the tests again.
 You should get a green check mark, indicating you've passed all of the tests.
 You're ready to move on to this week's exercises.

-### Overview of This Lab
+## Overview of This Lab

+In addition to the warmup exercise earlier, this week we have 6 different exercises that range in difficulty:
+ * Exercise 2: conversion2D_1D (standard)
+ * Exercise 3: enumerate (standard)
+ * Exercise 4: helper_functions_side_effects (standard)
+ * Exercise 5: scrabble (challenge, medium)
+ * Exercise 6: fibonacci (challenge, hard)
+ * Exercise 7: add (challenge, very hard)

-This week we have 6 different exercises that range in difficulty.
-All students, regardless of experience, should be able to complete the standard exercises.
+All students, regardless of experience, should be able to complete the three standard exercises.
+Whether you complete all three is up to you.

-The exercises marked as "challenge" provide additional practice for interested students.
-Any student in the class should be able to complete the "normal" difficulty challenge in this lab, which builds on the Scrabble exercise from week 3.
+The three exercises marked as "challenge" provide additional practice for interested students.
+We believe that any student in this class who completes the standard exercises should be able to complete the "medium" difficulty challenge, which builds on scrabble from an earlier lab.

-For more advanced students, you might find the `fibonacci` and `hard` exercises to be more interesting.
+For more advanced students, you might find the more difficult `fibonacci` and `add` exercises to be more interesting.
 Feel free to skip the standard exercises if you think they are insufficiently challenging.

-## Functions and Side Effects (standard)

-description

-## Conversion2D_1D (standard)
+## Exercise 2: conversion2D_1D (standard)

 To get more practice with basic Python, we're going to write some code that works on lists that contains lists.
 For example, consider the list `x = ["cat", 5, ["dog", "cow", "kaas", "koe"]]]`.
 This list has 3 items. `x[0]` is the string "cat". `x[1]` is the number 5. `x[2]` is also a list, in this case of length 4.

 Open `Conversion2D_1D.py` and work your way through the exercises.

-## Enumerate (standard)
+## Exercise 3: enumerate (standard)

 The `enumerate` function in Python allows us to loop over an iterable (such as a list) and return both the item and the index.
 In other words `enumerate` creates an iterator that returns for each item their index.
 Later in the course, we go in more detail about iterators but for now you can just use it like this `for i, item in enumerate(...):`.
 This is also the most common way enumerate is used and the preferred way to get the index of an item instead of `for i in range(len(...)):`.